451-050 and other 451 Hermle Clock Movement's are described in this tab system

 451-050 Hermle Clock Movement

 The Hermle clock movement 451-050 is a Westminster Chime unit with 8 hammers on the back.
-This high quality German movement comes oiled and includes its leader, suspension spring and hand nut.
+This high quality German movement comes with oil in key wear areas.
+And it includes its leader, suspension spring and hand nut.

 High Bridge or Low Bridge